Haivision/srt/docs/BuildOptions.md

 directory, provided that the library and applications are installed in POSIX/GNU style directories.
-This might be useful when installing SRT and applications in a directory, in which the library subdirectory is not explicitly defined among the global library paths (such as `/opt/srt-1.4/lib`, for example).
+This might be useful when installing SRT and applications in a directory, in which the library subdirectory is not explicitly defined among the global library paths.
+Consider, for example, this application and its required library:

+* `/opt/srt/bin/srt-live-transmit`
+* `/opt/srt/lib64/libsrt.so`

+By using the `--enable-relative-libpath` option, the `srt-live-transmit` application has a relative library path defined inside as `../lib64`.
+A dynamic linker will find the required `libsrt.so` file by this path: `../lib64/libsrt.so`.
+This way the dynamic linkage will work even if `/opt/srt/lib64` path isn't added to the system paths in `/etc/ld.so.conf` or in the `LD_LIBRARY_PATH` environment variable.

 This option is OFF by default because of reports that it may cause problems in case of default installation.

 **`--enable-shared`** and **`--enable-static`** (default for both: ON)

 Enables building SRT as a shared and/or static library, as required for your application.
-The only practical use is by disabling one of them (e.g. by `--disable-shared`).
+In practice, you would only disable one or the other (e.g. by `--disable-shared`).
 Note that you can't disable both at once.